ugorji/go/codec/bench/README.md

 # code-generate files needed for benchmarks against ffjson, easyjson, msgp, etc
 ./bench.sh -c

-# run the full suite of tests
+# run the full suite of tests (not including external formats)
 ./bench.sh -s

 # Below, see how to just run some specific suite of tests, knowing the right tags and flags ...